 Fever is an elevation in body temperature, often a common yet perplexing symptom among cancer patients.
-Understanding why cancer patients might experience fever includes unraveling both its common and rare causes.
+Understanding why cancer patients might experience fever includes unravelling both its common and rare causes.
 This condition is not only a symptom of cancer itself but also a side effect of various treatments, such as chemotherapy, posing challenges in clinical management.

 Several factors contribute to fever in cancer patients.
 These can be broadly classified into two categories: fever as a direct symptom of cancer and fever as an indirect result of cancer treatments.